mikemaoche/BlackJack-ReactJS/README.md

 * -- May need to rename the folder if it doesn't work
     * -> folder BlackJack-ReactJS renamed for Card-Game

+Status
+* 90% Done !
+Note: Cards won't display the symbols, only display the back side.

 Any Questions, feel free to ask me !
 Cheers,
 Mike